Lrodriguez310/Flags4us_assignment1/README.txt

 9:05pm I updated the fonts again to make it look a little better and centered the text and pictures along with the h1 element to make it look like a button.

+10/14/2022

+3:04pm updated css adding background color text color etc. Found a beautiful gradient with zig zags and salmon mixed with grey to entertain the visitors.

                                          !!!!!!!!!!!!!!!!!!!TIME FOR ALL ThE CHARTS!!!!!!!!!!!!!!!!!!!
                                                        ──────────────────────────────────